The Polish Colony in Harbin, Manchuria

 Soviet infantry crossing the border of Manchuria on 9 August 1945

 During the period 1945-1949, China was engulfed by a civil war between communists and nationalists.
-By 1946 it was estimated that the number of poles living in Manchuria was down to 1,516.
-During the second half of the 1940’s the post-war Polish Government decided to repatriate the remaining Poles from Manchuria.
+By 1946, it was estimated that the number of poles living in Manchuria was down to 1,516.
+During the second half of the 1940s, the post-war Polish Government decided to repatriate the remaining Poles from Manchuria.
 One of the few Polish institutions still functioning in Manchuria was the Gospoda Polska in Harbin.
-The Polish Government sent a delegate to the Gospoda Polska, whose function was to communicate to the remaining Poles an appeal that they urgently needed to leave Manchuria for Poland.
+The Polish Government sent a delegate to Gospoda Polska, whose function was to convey an urgent appeal to the remaining Poles to return to Poland from Manchuria.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 138.

 Repatriation train for Poland leaves Harbin

-The first post-World War II repatriation of 800 Poles by was organised by the Polish Government.
-The departure was from Harbin’s main railway station and the train was surrounded by an exceptionally large crowd of Chinese who had turned up to say goodbye to the Poles with whom they had lived and worked with, side by side for decades.
+The first post-World War II repatriation of 800 Poles was organised by the Polish Government.
+The departure was from Harbin’s central railway station.
+The train was surrounded by a large crowd of Chinese who had gathered to bid farewell to the Poles with whom they had lived and worked side by side for decades.
 They surrounded the train carriages with flowers and banners to pay homage to their Polish friends.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 139.

 Expulsion of the Polish colony in Harbin and repatriation

 Following the victory of the communists and the establishment of the People’s Republic of China, the new regime began a campaign of massive repression against Poles in China.
-Restrictions were placed upon Poles relating to dress codes and hairstyles.
+Restrictions were placed on Poles regarding dress codes and hairstyles.
 The policy of the communist regime was also to expel Poles and all foreigners living in China.
-The idea was to make China a homogeneous nation and to this end, the slogan of the Chinese communists was “Asia for the Asians”.
+The idea was to create a homogeneous nation in China.
+To this end, the slogan of the Chinese communists was “Asia for the Asians”.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 141.

 Poland continued with its policy of repatriation by both rail and sea routes.
-Most Poles settled in Poland, while some chose Australia, Canada, the U.S.A., Israel and various countries in South America.
-By 1963, there were only 18 Poles living in Harbin.
+Most Poles settled in Poland, while some chose to emigrate to Australia, Canada, the U.S.A., Israel, and various countries in South America.
+By 1963, only 18 Poles remained in Harbin.
 At this time, the Polish Government, in liaison with the Chinese Communist Party, brought about the closure of the last remaining Polish organisation in Harbin, namely the Association of Polish Citizens in China.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 141-142.

 Destruction of the Polish Catholic Cemetery in Harbin